kovshenin/WordPress-Plugin-Directory-Slurper/README.markdown

 Instructions
 ------------

-1. `cd WordPress-Plugin-Directory-Slurper`
+1. `cd WordPress-Theme-Directory-Slurper`
 2. `./update`

-The `plugins/` directory will contain all the plugins, when the script is done.
+The `themes/` directory will contain all the themes, when the script is done.

 FAQ
 ----